 Regarding impulsivity, the findings obtained were mixed and partially supported the prediction that those with meditation practice would be lower in impulsivity compared to those without meditation experience.
-Namely, the significant differences observed between the two groups were in attentional and non-planning impulsivity subscales.
-For attentional impulsivity, the meditation practice group had a significantly lower score than the no meditation practice group.
-This is in line with the prevailing claim in studies according to which people with meditation experience, compared to those with no experience, have better ability to concentrate and maintain attention as well to think ahead (Chimiklis et al., 2018; Goldberg et al., 2020), which are often considered to be weak and inadequate among those with high impulsivity trait (Korponay et al., 2019).
+Namely, the significant differences observed between the two groups were on the attentional and non-planning impulsivity subscales.
+For attentional impulsivity, the meditation practice group had a significantly lower score than the no meditation group.
+This is in line with the prevailing claim in studies according to which people with meditation experience, compared to those with no experience, have better ability to concentrate and maintain attention as well to think ahead (Chimiklis et al., 2018; Goldberg et al., 2020), which are often considered to be weak and inadequate among those with high trait impulsivity (Korponay et al., 2019).
 In contrast, the non-planning impulsivity score was higher in the group with meditation practice compared to the group without meditation experience.
 This finding is supported by the study of Korponay et al. (2019) which showed that adult participants from the meditation practice were found to have a high score in non-planning impulsivity, compared to participants without experience in meditation practice.
 The researchers concluded that these participants resorted to meditation practice in order to reduce their level of impulsivity.

 Planning is a cognitive process that involves setting a predetermined course of action to achieve a goal and continuously monitoring the execution until the goal (Hayes-Roth & Hayes-Roth,1979; REF).
 Thus, a possible explanation is that the participants in the current study turned to meditation precisely because their difficulties in planning ahead, and the desire to overcome the tendency to act according to immediate rewards without considering future results.
 That is, they would meditate as a form of psychological “self- therapy” (Wittmann et al., 2015).
 This explanation requires further investigation as it relates to a specific component of impulsivity, and it is unclear why this does not apply to the other components of impulsivity.
 It is possible that the differences found regarding attentional impulsivity are due to the fact that this component is affected by the practice of meditation in a relatively short time, most likely because the practice of meditation acts directly and mainly on attention and concentration (REF Carter et al., 2005; Ivanovski & Malhi, 2007).
 This is in contrast to the planning and foresight component, which involves multiple cognitive steps, including determining a course of action in advance to achieve a future goal, along with continuous monitoring of the execution until the goal is achieved (Hayes-Roth & Hayes-Roth,1979), and may require a longer period of meditation practice before change can be seen.
 In this context, the cumulative duration of experience in meditation practice in the present sample is low to moderate relative to the cumulative duration of subjects defined as having a lot of experience in meditation in other studies in the field (for example, Berkovich-Ohana et al., 2012; Berkovich-Ohana et al., 2017; Wittmann et al., 2015).